medunivienna-IFI-immunobiology/2025_Rica-Waldherr-Miyakoda_HDAC1-CD8Tcells-chronicLCMV/README.md

 * TtermWTopenCons.bed
 * TtermKOopenCons.bed

-#### 05_ATACseq_TFmotifs_RunHomer.sh
+#### 05_ATACseq_TFmotifs_RunHomer.txt
 <p align="justify">
-Script contains commands to run from HOMER for finding enriched motifs in genomic regions of DARs.
+File contains commands to run from HOMER for finding enriched motifs in genomic regions of DARs.
 Requires consensus.bed of DARs from script 04_ATACseq_TFmotifs_GetConsensusBedFilesOfInterest.R as input.
 Outputs standard HOMER files, here only the resulting HTML files for the de novo search are made available.
 More information on the ranked matches to known TF motifs can be found in the respective tab of the Metadata_Rica_et_al.xlsx file.

 Output files: </p>
 * TprogWT_homerResults.html